The Bo Street Runners: Further singles and a final tour

 Their next single, more jazz than blues, was "Baby Never Say Goodbye".
 The song brought favourable reviews from critics and regional acclaim when it reached number 36 on the Radio London Fab Forty.
 It was expected to reach the UK national charts.
 However, there was a workers strike at the record plant issuing the band's single so only limited copies were pressed.
 Fleetwood and John Dominic left the band after that and a final single followed in 1966 with Mike Patto on vocals.
-The A-side was a soul-orientated cover of The Beatles song "Drive My Car", the only recording to feature Patto.
+The A-side was a soul-oriented cover of The Beatles song "Drive My Car", the group's only recording to feature Patto.

 The band toured one last time, but with a lack of commercial success they decided to disband in October 1966.
 Fleetwood was the only member to achieve any notable success after the band split, as a member of Fleetwood Mac.